yoavram/blog/content/shaw-and-baer-2011.md

 * Finite population size - drift, mutational supply?
 * non (log)additive fintess - dominance and epistasis

-### Difference from previous Muller's Ratchet-Mutator model

-Specifically, @Soderberg2011:

-* In this work, every mutation is a mutator

 ## Model

 They used **individual-based simulations** with *birth*, *selection*, *mating* and *death*.
 The population size is *finite* and *constant*, generations are *non-overlapping generations* and there are *2,000 loci*.
 The population is mutation-free at the beginning.